-Happiness is a skill that can be learned, so says Tho Ha Vinh, the founder of Eurasia Foundation and Association, who now works as the Programme Director of the Gross National Happiness
+Happiness is a skill that can be learned, so says Tho Ha Vinh, the founder of Eurasia Foundation and Association, who spent 6 years as the Programme Director of the Gross National Happiness

 Centre in Bhutan.
 The concept of Gross National Happiness is something that is closely related to TTG’s organizational culture.

 Peaceful Bamboo Family:We,